Location

 - Concert Destination Newcastle is recognised as an international concert destination

-- $35.6M upgrade planned for the Newcastle Art Gallery—nationally recognised for some of Australia’s finest public collections
+- $35.6M upgrade Planned for the Newcastle Art Gallery—nationally recognised for some of Australia’s finest public collections

 Tourism

-- Largest moving dunes in the southern hemisphere
+- Largest moving dunes In the southern hemisphere

 Industry